ChristophNetsch/ame-lab-manager/README.md

-# Flask-Starter
+# AME Lab Manager

-Flask-Starter is a boilerplate starter template designed to help you quickstart your Flask web application development.
+This project is forked from Flask-Starter, a boilerplate starter template designed to help you quickstart your Flask web application development.
 It has all the ready-to-use bare minimum essentials.

 ## Features